 Colour is the focus in the informal lounge, where a marine-blue rug grounds the layout, while teal cushions and green ceramic side tables by Paola Navone for Baxter continuing the aquamarine theme.
 Chevron-patterned Missoni fabric in sorbet hues covers two ottomans, breaking the blocks of colour and adding a touch of playfulness to this family room and, upping the ante even further, a custom-designed DJ booth in dark and light grey tones means music is always part of the living experience.
 Around the fireplace, the Gloob armchair and Lean on Me standing lamp by designer Adam Court of bespoke furniture studio OKHA adds to the juxtaposition of forms, their whiteness tossing an element of cool crispness into the friendly interior.
 Colourful balloon-like glass vases from OKHA’s curated accessories collection further embrace the elegant play of colourful form.

 While artificial lighting sets the mood in these two rooms, it is sunlight that brings the formal lounge on the ground floor to life.
 Here, a predominantly white interior is highlighted by an ivory-toned Flex Form L- shaped sofa and paired with OKHA’s signature Curator sofa.
-A contemporary take on a chaise longue, the Curator sofa’s geometric curves lead the eye to a striking blue rug and up to the trippy artworks by shape-master artist Andrzej Urbanski of Everard Read gallery, which pick up on the colours viewed through the glass sliding-door façade, incorporating the sky and garden into the room’s visual language.
+A contemporary take on a chaise longue, the Curator sofa’s geometric curves lead the eye to a striking blue rug and up to the trippy artworks by shape-primary artist Andrzej Urbanski of Everard Read gallery, which pick up on the colours viewed through the glass sliding-door façade, incorporating the sky and garden into the room’s visual language.

 The adjacent dining room is pared back by comparison, allowing materials – and showstopper paintings – to be the main attraction.
 An ebonised French oak table and brass-edged black leather dining chairs by Henge are presided over by the driftwood-shaped Tape Light, also by Henge.
 Wood panelling on the walls adds to the deep familiar feel within this mealtime gathering spot.